 King Island Radio is 100.5FM is the local radio station which has continuous music and programming www.kingislandradio.com

-Programs are broadcast and podcast The island also receives ABC Tasmania and ABC Northern Tasmania (radio) ABC SBS and Tasmanian commercial television stations.
+Programs are broadcast, streamed and podcast.
+The island also receives ABC Tasmania and ABC Northern Tasmania (radio) ABC SBS and Tasmanian commercial television stations.